How Lady Antebellum's Hillary Scott Is Setting Herself Up for the Best Year Yet

 It's a quarter after one and Hillary Scott needs some sleep right now.

-So maybe that's not how Lady Antebellum's smash-hit single "Need You Know" actually goes.
+So maybe that's not exactly how Lady Antebellum's smash-hit single "Need You Now" goes.
 But more than three months after the country music group's co-lead singer welcomed twin girls, rest isn't exactly easy to find.

 "Y'all, I think I'm about to get an uninterrupted 3 hour stretch of sleep for the first time in 4 weeks…" Hillary recently joked on Instagram.
 "WHAT IS LIFE?!?!
 Hallelujah."